 How to Keep Your Air Conditioning Ductwork Clean

-Air ducts are a great place to collect dust, mildew, mold growth, and other debris.
-These contaminants are then distributed throughout the home.
-If you notice that your allergies are getting worse or you notice a bad odor, then it’s time to schedule a house cleaning.
+Air ducts are a great place to collect dust, mildew, growth, and other particles.
+The contaminants are then recirculated throughout the home.
+If your allergies are getting worse or you are smelling an unpleasant odor, it may be the time to schedule a clean.

-Sheet metal ducts are nearly robust and rustproof, boosting energy efficiency.
-Flexible aluminum ducts are suitable for use in tight spaces and are cheap.
-However they are susceptible to damage by pests.
+Sheet metal ducts are rustproof and durable, promoting energy efficiency.
+Flexible aluminum ducts are affordable and fit into tight spaces, but they are prone to damage by pests.

 Leaks

-Duct leaks permit air conditioning to escape from the system.
-They can significantly decrease a home’s energy efficiency.
-Leaks are commonplace at the point where duct segments meet particularly at joints.
-These sections can loosen and split as time passes due to age, gravity and other factors.
-Sealing these connections with metal tape or mastic can help prevent air loss, but it’s best to engage an HVAC expert to carry out extensive repairs and to seal the ducts.
+Duct leaks permit air conditioning to escape from the system, and can dramatically reduce a house’s energy efficiency.
+Leaks are most common at the point where duct segments meet in particular at joints.
+These sections can loosen and split as time passes due to age gravity, gravity, and other causes.
+Sealing these connections with metal tape or mastic will assist in preventing the loss of air, but it’s best to engage an HVAC professional to complete the repairs and insulate the ducts.

-You can check for signs of duct leaks by conducting an inspection of your attic, basement and crawlspaces where runs of ductwork are exposed.
-Look for areas of ducts that appear bent, crushed or kinked.
-This indicates the presence of a blockage that must be sealed.
-Check to see whether the joints or seams are warm.
-Also pay attention to any whistling sounds when the HVAC system runs.
-If you hear these sounds, duct leaks could be present in that area.
+You can look for signs of duct leaks by conducting a visual inspection in your basement, attic and crawlspaces where the runs of ductwork are exposed.
+Look for areas of ducts that are bent, crushed or kinked.
+This is a sign of the presence of a blockage that must be sealed.
+Check the seams and joints to see if they’re warm.
+Pay attention to any whistling sounds that occur when the HVAC system is running.
+If you hear these sounds it is likely that there are duct leaks in that area.

-Leaking ducts could release toxic fumes and dust into the living space.
-If you store pesticides or paint thinners in your basement, for instance leaky ductwork could release these chemicals into the living space and expose your family members to fumes.
-This is especially dangerous for elderly or young children who reside in the house.
-A professional can install an indoor air quality monitor that will detect dangerous gasses and alert you of their presence in the air.
+In addition to spreading dust, leaking ducts may also release toxic fumes into the living area.
+If you keep paint thinners or pesticides in your basement, for instance leaky ductwork could send these chemicals into your living space and expose your loved ones to fumes.
+This problem is particularly hazardous for elderly or young children who live in the home.
+A professional can install an indoor air quality monitor that can detect the harmful gasses and alert you of their presence in the air.

 High Humidity

-In humid, hot climates such as Florida, air conditioning ducts sweat more than they ought to.
-This is a serious issue as sweaty ducts permit excessive moisture to enter homes and cause mold growth and poor air quality.
-Fortunately, there are many ways homeowners can reduce humidity and ensure that their ductwork is dry.
+In humid and hot climates such as Florida, air conditioning ducts are more likely to sweat than they should.
+This is a serious problem as sweaty ducts permit excessive moisture into homes and cause mold growth and poor air quality.
+Fortunately, there are several ways homeowners can reduce humidity and keep their ductwork dry.

 First, limit the amount of water that is used in your home.
-Reduce the amount of water you use to cook, bathe and aquariums.
-In humid climates, homeowners should also use a dehumidifier to make their home dryer.
+This means cutting down on the amount of water used to cook, bathe, and for decorations such as aquariums.
+In humid areas, homeowners should utilize a dehumidifier in order to make their homes drier.

-Another common problem with ductwork is leakage.
-Usually, this happens because of joints that are not properly installed or seals that can result in cracks and gaps.
-The best way to prevent this is by ensuring all joints and connections are properly installed and made of high-quality materials like metal.
+Another issue that is common to ductwork is leakage.
+This is typically because of improperly installed joints or seals, which can cause cracks and gaps.
+The best way to avoid this is by ensuring all joints and connections are properly installed, and using high-quality materials such as metal.

-Air ducts are made of various materials, and each one has its own characteristics that impact how well they function.
-Polyester air ducts are the least expensive, but they have the shortest lifespan and are susceptible to damage from pests and the elements.
-Ducts made of aluminum are a bit more expensive however they last longer and can be resistant to insects.
+Air ducts are made of various materials.
+Each kind has its own distinct characteristics that affect the way they perform.
+The least expensive air ducts, which are made of polyester, have the shortest time to live and are more vulnerable to damage caused by insects and other elements.
+Ducts made of aluminum are a bit more expensive however they last longer and resist pests.

-The blocked ducts can also result in uneven heating and cooling as well as a significant issue in older buildings that have poorly constructed ductwork.
+The blocked ducts can also cause uneven cooling and heating in older buildings with poorly constructed ductwork.

 Mold

-Mold in air conditioning ducts could occur when two factors come together: moisture and warm temperatures.
-The moisture is caused by condensation inside the air ducts.
-This creates an environment that is humid and a perfect environment for mold growth.
-The spores then get circulated through your HVAC system throughout the home which causes allergic reactions in household members.
+The warm and humid temperatures create mold to air conditioning ducts.
+The moisture is brought on by condensation inside the air ducts.
+This creates a climate that is humid and a perfect environment for mold growth.
+The spores are then circulated throughout the house through your HVAC system and cause allergy symptoms in household members.

-Other signs of a mold issue in your air ducts could be damaged or torn insulation, rips in the vent covers rodent droppings and the cockroach shells.
-If the mold issue is serious, you could observe decaying wood or falling metal.
+Other indicators of a mold problem in your air ducts include ripped or torn insulation, rips on the vent covers rodent droppings and cockroach shells.
+If the mold problem is severe, you may observe decaying wood or sliding metal.

-The most popular type of mold that can be found in air ducts is Stachybotrys, which can produce toxic mold.
-It is commonly found on drywall and wood surfaces, but it can also be found in the spaces between rafters and walls of your home.
-Stachybotrys can trigger irritation, allergies to the throat, nose, and eyes, as well respiratory problems.
+The most frequent type of mold in air ducts is Stachybotrys which can cause toxic mold.
+It is commonly found on drywall and wood surfaces, but it can also be found in the spaces between the walls and rafters of your home.
+Stachybotrys can cause irritation to the throat, nose, and eyes, as well as respiratory problems.

-Homeowners can clean small areas of mold from their air ducts, however it is not recommended to clean any large patches of mold.
-The safety issues involved are the main reason.
-Mold spores spread throughout the air quickly and are difficult to get rid of after they have begun to grow.
-In addition, there is no guarantee that the homeowner has successfully removed all of the mold and stopped it from resurfacing.
-A professional can safely remove mold in air ducts and ensure that it does not return.
+It is recommended that homeowners avoid attempting to remove large areas of mold.
+The safety concerns involved are the reason for this.
+Mold spores are spread through the air quickly and are difficult to remove once they’ve begun to grow.
+There is no guarantee the homeowner will be able remove all the mold and stop it from resurfacing.
+A professional can safely remove mold from air ducts and guarantee that it does not recur.

-The best way to prevent mold in air ducts is to make sure that the air filters are cleaned frequently and that the ducts are cleaned every couple of years.
-Taking these steps will keep humidity and condensation out, which can encourage the growth of mold.
+The best way to avoid mold in air ducts is to make sure that the air filters are changed regularly and that the ducts are cleaned every few years.
+These steps can help to prevent condensation and moisture which could encourage the growth of mold.

 Allergens

-Allergies can ruin your summer activities and leave you with itchy, dry eyes, and a general feeling of discomfort.
-Make sure your home is free of allergens in order to combat allergies.
-The air conditioning ducts are an ideal breeding ground for the things that trigger allergy symptoms.
+Allergies can make summertime activities miserable and leave you with itchy eyes, swollen noses and a general feeling of discomfort.
+Keep your home free of allergens to fight allergies.
+The air conditioning ducts are a breeding ground for things that trigger your allergy symptoms.

-Allergy triggers include dust mites mold spores, pet dander and pollen.
-These particles can be tracked to your Fridley house on shoes or clothing and then sprayed throughout the home by your HVAC system.
-These particles could be spread throughout the house due to leaks in ductwork.
+Dust mites, pollen, mold spores, and pet dander are all common allergies triggers.
+These particles can be tracked into your Fridley home on clothes or shoes and later scattered throughout the house by your HVAC system.
+These particles could be spread throughout the house by leaks in the ductwork.

-A thorough cleaning of the air ducts is the most effective way to combat these allergies.
-A professional duct cleaning service can eliminate these particles and help you breathe more comfortably.
+A thorough cleaning of the air ducts is a great method to fight these allergies.
+A professional duct cleaning service will remove these particles and help you breathe better.

-A duct that is dirty could also contain bacteria.
-Bacteria can cause you to be sick and worsen your allergies.
-The bacteria can be spread through the air that flows through your ducts to your home’s vents.
+A dirty air duct can also harbor bacteria.
+Bacteria can make you sick and worsen allergy symptoms.
+The bacteria can be spread through the air that flows through your ducts into the vents of your home.

-When ducts become dirty, bacteria can build up inside and be circulated throughout your home when you turn on your air conditioning.
-This can cause respiratory problems and in some cases, more serious illnesses.
+When ducts are dirty the bacteria may build up in them and be circulated throughout your home once the air conditioner is on.
+This can lead to respiratory issues and in some instances more serious illnesses.

-During the spring and early summer, many people are exposed to allergens such as pollen, mold and dust mites onto their clothes and shoes.
-This is the most unpleasant time of year for these kinds of things and they’re likely to settle in places that will not be disturbed until the next spring or summer.
-Air ducts are among these areas, and if they’re not regularly cleaned the allergens can remain in your air vents until you switch on your cooling or heating system.
+Many people, particularly in the spring and early summer months, bring allergens such as pollen, mold and dust mites into their homes, on their clothes and shoes.
+This is the most unpleasant time of the year to be exposed to these kinds of things and they’re more likely to settle in areas that won’t be disturbed until the following spring or summer.
+The air ducts are an excellent example.
+If they’re not cleaned regularly, allergens could remain in the vents until your cooling and heating system is switched on.

-Dirty air ducts can create numerous problems for homeowners, including more expensive energy bills and uncomfortable living conditions.
-Aeroseal can assist you in avoiding these issues by cleaning your ducts regularly and sealing any leaky ones.
-Aeroseal technicians apply a sealant that is pressurized to prevent air from getting through ductwork that has been leaking.
+Dirty air ducts pose a major problem for homeowners.
+They can result in higher energy costs and uncomfortable living conditions.
+Fortunately, these issues can be avoided by regularly cleaning your ducts and sealing any leaky ducts using an Aeroseal company.
+Aeroseal technicians use a pressurized sealant to block air from entering through ductwork that is leaky.

 Explore More